Improving clinical trials: Keep the focus on the participants

 Jeremy Taylor, NIHR Director for Public Voice, NIHR Centre for Engagement and Dissemination, discusses how COVID-19 has brought clinical trials to the forefront and outlines recent work done by the Centre on improving the experience of those participating in clinical trials.

 Suddenly everyone is talking about clinical trials.
-COVID-19 has raised their public profile and resulted in new platforms for public engagement - for example the new process that allows people to register their interest in COVID-19 vaccines trials.
+COVID-19 has raised their public profile and resulted in new platforms for public engagement - for example the new Vaccine Research Registry that allows people to register their interest in COVID-19 vaccines trials.

 The pandemic has heated up a pre-existing debate about clinical trials.
 How does post-Brexit Britain carve out a pre-eminent position as a location for trials?
 How do we make best use of digital technologies, patient data and advanced study design - as exemplified by the RECOVERY trial?
 How do we minimise bureaucratic and other obstacles that can hamper and slow the pace of research?
 How do we ensure that on both scientific and ethical grounds, the volunteers who participate in trials are sufficiently representative of the broader population?